snaptee/SnapteeSDK-iOS-Example/README.md

 ## To install:

-#### Working enviornment
+#### Working environment
 - Latest Xcode
 - Deployment Target 6.0 or above
+##### Libraries
-- If working with "Base SDK" before iOS 8.0, libsqlite3.dylib might be required.
-Please add it in "Link Binary With Libraries" in "Build Phases"
+Please add the following frameworks in "Link Binary With Libraries" in "Build Phases"
+- MessageUI.framework
+- libsqlite3.dylib (Required if working with "Base SDK" before iOS 8.0)

 #### Snaptee SDK example project